TinyTinni/QtDuckDBDriver/README.md

 For pre-build dlls, please choose the right version (See [Qt Doc about plugin version](https://doc.qt.io/qt-6/deployment-plugins.html#loading-and-verifying-plugins-dynamically))
-tl;dr: don't use the plugin on Qt version below the version it was build for.
+*tl;dr*: don't use the plugin on Qt version below the version it was build for.

+## Prebuild MSVC DLL in the artifacts
+[Github Actions](https://github.com/TinyTinni/QtDuckDBDriver/actions) will offer a MSVC DLL in the artifacts.

+The artifact might be expired, but you can just fork this project and start the action on your own.
+This DLL in the qt plugin directory is all you need to use it, but I would also recommend the header, when you want to have direct access to the DuckDB C++ API.

 ## License